BlakeLawson/decoy_switch/README.md

   * CPU offloading working correctly.
 Able to send tagged request from client to decoy destination.
 Decoy switch detects and sends to proxy.
 Proxy response goes back to client.
+  * Started designing specifics of connection hijack and how to communicate covert destination.
+  * Started writing client switch code to remap sequence numbers after tagging.
+* (11/11) Finished writing client code to remap sequence numbers after tagging.
+Almost done debugging.
+* (11/14) Project planning
+  * Reread Cirripede, decoy routing, and Telex to review the way that they do tagging and communicate the covert destination to the anticensorship system.
+  * Decided to use same assumptions as decoy routing.
+That is, assume that the client and decoy proxy share a secret key ahead of time and have decoy switch hijack TCP connection after TLS handshake completes.

 Design Decisions